kgisl/pythonFDP/units/Unit_III_Notes.md

 				I am from Norway
 				I am from Brazil

 ### 3.3.2 Return Values
-•	The statement return [expression] exits a function, optionally passing back an expression to the caller.
+- [ ] The statement return [expression] exits a function, optionally passing back an expression to the caller.
 A return statement with no arguments is the same as return None.
-•	All the above examples are not returning any value.
-You can return a value from a function as follows
+- [ ] All the above examples are not returning any value.
+You can return a value from a function as follows:

-# Function definition is here
+				#Function definition is here
 				def sum( arg1, arg2 ):
 					# Add both the parameters and return them."
 					total = arg1 + arg2
 					print("Inside the function : ", total)
 					return total;

 				# Now you can call sum function
 				total = sum( 10, 20 );
 				print("Outside the function : ", total)